Linter

 Running the Linter

 Once configured, running the Linter checks your page against your prompts.
-Issues can be fixed automatically using the AI Agent.
+Issues can be fixed automatically using the Agent.

 FAQ